Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Numerical Study

 \section{Numerical Study}

-In this section, we evaluate the performance of our optimization algorithms on two tasks, one is minimize a finite max of convex quadratic functions (Section~\ref{subsec:max_quadratic}) and the other is two stage stochastic linear programming (Section~\ref{subsec:two_sto_lp}).
+In this section, we evaluate our algorithms on two tasks: minimizing a finite maximum of convex quadratic functions (Section~\ref{subsec:max_quadratic}) and solving two-stage stochastic linear programming (Section~\ref{subsec:two_sto_lp}).
 All experiments were conducted on a Mac mini M2 Pro with 32 GB of RAM.